halso/Vaider/Documents/Prds/VaiderPrd.md

 * **Core Features**:

-  * Video Interpretation Service (Agent-facing) – initial implementation integrates only with Google Gemini 1.5 Pro for video analysis:
+  * Video Interpretation Service (Agent-facing).
+Process:

     1. Agent provides a video file (or file name) generated during a GUI test.
     2. Vaider returns a detailed textual description of what happens in the video.
     3. The Agent compares this description with expected behavior to identify mismatches.
-       *Note*: Version 1 supports only Google Gemini 1.5 Pro as the underlying video-processing AI, which requires a paid API Key (since non Pro Gemini models produce low quality video descriptions)

   * Coder Experience: No explicit new UI.
 Once the coder has provided the Vaider tool to the Agent, they should simply observe that the Agent becomes faster and better at writing GUI systems.
-In case of issues, for example, if the Agent gets stuck in a loop due to problems with Vaider's responses, the coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which contains the requests sent to Vaider and the corresponding responses.
+In case of issues, for example if the Agent gets stuck in a loop due to negative responses from Vaider, then the coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which will contain the requests sent to Vaider and the corresponding responses.

+ Limititations:-
+ – Version 1 will only support Google Gemini 1.5 Pro as the underlying video-processing AI, which requires a paid API Key (since non-Pro Gemini models produce low quality video descriptions)

 ## 5. Design and UX

 * **Mockups/Wireframes**: No dedicated UI in v1; mock-ups deferred until a visual surface is introduced.